-This year for 2015, there will be USB wireless access dongles available to check out if you'd like to come but don't have wireless access for your computer.
-Awesome!
+There may be USB wireless access dongles available to check out if you'd like to come but don't have wireless access for your computer.

 The SSID (wireless network name) is "Special Event".
-Due to the length requirements, the password is now "specialevent" - no quotes (WPA2 Secured).
+The password is "specialevent" - no quotes (WPA2 Secured).
 All nearby wall ports will be disabled, so users will need to use wireless, or ad hoc/LAN connect to someone that can share their wireless connection.
 They will not make any exceptions.

 "The network is limited to 150 clients for both wireless and physical connections.
 I wanted to give you a heads up on this, because it’s getting more and more common for people to have cell phones, tablets, and a laptop.
 Please note each device connected is considered a client.
 This is important because it’s pretty easy for one user to take up 3 IPs without realizing it (Connecting all their devices at the same time.)"